gopheracademy/gopheracademy-web/content/advent-2018/split-data-with-cdc.md

 Splitting data
 ==============

 The type which does all the hard work of computing the fingerprints over the sliding window is contained in the `Chunker` type.
 The Rabin fingerprint needs a so-called "irreducible polynomial" to work, which is encoded as an `uint64`.
-The `chunker` package exports the function `RandomPolynomial()` which creates a new polynomial for you to use. **Important:** Different polynomials will result in different fingerprints and therefore different boundaries for the chunks, so if you depend on your program computing the same boundaries, you'll need to pass in the same polynomial.
+The `chunker` package exports the function `RandomPolynomial()` which creates a new polynomial for you to use.

 Our first program will generate a random polynomial and create a new `Chunker` which reads data from `os.Stdin`: